What is Bitgert (BRISE): A look at the ‘next big thing’

-Bitgert purports to be the next big thing in the crypto space, but legitimacy concerns persist
+Bitgert purports to be the next big thing in the crypto space.
+Does it deserve the hype?

 - Is Bitgert’s audit service legitimate?

 - Do any exchanges list BRISE?